TLS Oracles (zkTLS): Liberating Private Web Data with Cryptography

 As previously mentioned, TLS doesn’t allow a client to prove to a third party that certain data authentically came from a particular website.
 As a result, data use is often restricted to its point of origin.

 Recent advancements have introduced TLS oracles as a solution to this problem by cryptographically confirming the origin of digital content.
 As also described by Ernstberger et al, these oracles extend a standard TLS connection with a third party (through a three-party handshake) and ensure that the third party remains unaware of the content exchanged between a client and a server.
 The third party acts solely as a verifier, validating the exchanged data.
 This allows the client to prove that certain data authentically came from a particular website.
-Using Zero-Knowledge Proofs (ZKPs), the client can optionally prove statements about such data without revealing the data itself.
+Using Zero-Knowledge Proofs (ZKPs), the client can optionally prove statements about such data without revealing the data itself (zkTLS).
 Using the example described in the introduction, Bob could use the company’s payroll account to prove that a certain age requirement is met without revealing the actual date of birth.

 Use cases of TLS Oracles